ElvisCuiHan/BayesianIVAnalysis/README.md

 - [Xuyang Lu]()

   Dr. Xuyang Lu got his PhD degree from the Department of Biostatistics, UCLA under the supervision of Dr. Gang Li.
 He joined the [Genentech](https://www.gene.com/) after his graduation and stayed there for 7 years (2014-2021).
 In 2021, Dr. Lu went back to China and joined [Adlai Nortye Biopharma Co., Ltd.](https://en.adlainortye.com/) as a senior director.

+  His PhD dissertation focuses on building Bayesian models and developing [Markov Chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) algorithms for [instrumental variable analysis](https://en.wikipedia.org/wiki/Instrumental_variables_estimation) in causal inference with time-to-event data.
+It is a poineering work in the related field to deal with time-to-event data with all four types of censoring within the framework of two stage least square estimation.